 The critical path of a process may include unattended machine operations

 whose time would be included in Rather and Shook’s first definition

 of cycle time.
-Yet, their second definition specifies “operator activity”
+Yet, their second definition specifies “operator activity” only.

 Whether Timed Consumed in Wait States Is Included

 Rather and Shook’s second definition of cycle time based on timing

 people’s activities would also seem to exclude time consumed by wait